HL7/patient-reported-outcomes/source/pages/capstatements.md

 ##### Search and Other Parameters

-The External Assessment Center needs to implement the search parameters as specified in the table below.
+The External Assessment Center needs to implement the search parameters as specified below.

 ---
 **Implementation Note**